 Who should get the vaccine?

-If you are travelling to or working in Eastern Asia, Southern Asia, or the Western Pacific for 1 month or more you may need to get the vaccine.
+If you are travelling to or working in Eastern Asia, Southern Asia, or the Western Pacific for one month or more you may need to get the vaccine.

-The vaccine is approved for adults and children age 2 months of age and older.
+The vaccine is approved for adults and children age 2 months of age and older and may be recommended for individuals who are at increased risk of disease.
 It is given as a series of 2 doses, or shots, 7 or 28 days apart for adults.
 For children under 18, give 2 doses, or shots, 28 days apart.
 An extra dose of vaccine, called a booster, should be given 12 to 24 months later if you continue to travel or work in areas that has the virus.
 A second booster dose is not required for at least 10 years.

 Who is most at risk?

-Infants and elderly are most at risk of getting severely sick.
+Infants and the elderly are most at risk of getting severely sick.

-It is recommended not to travel with an infant or a young child to the high risk areas.
+It is recommended not to travel with an infant or a young child to the high-risk areas.
 If you cannot avoid travel, use protective measures to prevent mosquito bites.
-For more information on preventing mosquito bites, see HealthLinkBC File #41f Malaria Prevention.
+For more information on preventing mosquito bites, please visit HealthLinkBC File #41f Malaria prevention.

-If your child will be travelling for a long period of time, talk to your health care provider about the risks of Japanese encephalitis.
-Discuss the benefits of your child receiving an approved Japanese encephalitis vaccine in Canada before you leave.
-A long period of time is over 1 month during high risk season from July to October, or over 6 months during the rest of the year.
+If your child will be travelling for a long period of time, talk to your health care provider about the risks of Japanese encephalitis to children.
+Discuss the benefits of an approved Japanese encephalitis vaccine before you leave.
+A long period of time is over one month during high-risk season from July to October, or over 6 months during the rest of the year.

 What are the benefits of the vaccine?